Chart Color Schemes

 Jindalee - Mount Ommaney is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Jindalee - Mount Ommaney's population is approximately 7,954 as of November 2025.
-This figure represents a growth of 309 people since the 2021 Census, which reported a population of 7,645.
-The increase was inferred from ABS estimates and address validation between the Census date and June 2024's estimated resident population of 7,865.
-This results in a density ratio of 1,657 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-The area's growth rate of 4.0% since the 2021 Census surpassed that of its SA3 region (2.9%), indicating it as a growth leader in the area.
-Overseas migration contributed approximately 77.7% to overall population gains during recent periods.
+Jindalee - Mount Ommaney's population was around 7,962 as of February 2026, according to AreaSearch's analysis.
+This figure represents an increase of 317 people, a 4.1% rise since the 2021 Census which reported a population of 7,645.
+The change is inferred from the estimated resident population of 7,865 in June 2024 and address validation since the Census date.
+This results in a density ratio of 1,658 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Jindalee - Mount Ommaney's growth rate of 4.1% since the 2021 census exceeded the SA3 area's 3.1%, making it a growth leader in the region.
+Overseas migration contributed approximately 77.7% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Future population trends indicate a decline overall by 578 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 85 and over age group, projected to increase by 235 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Looking ahead, projections indicate a decline in overall population over this period.
+According to this methodology, the area's population is expected to reduce by 578 persons by 2041.
+However, growth across specific age cohorts is anticipated, notably led by the 85 and over age group, projected to grow by 235 people.

 Frequently Asked Questions - Population